 Buttons are an essential component of your web usability.
 They have a fundamental role in the interaction between a user and your website.
 When testing out their functionality and performance, here’s what you need to pay attention to:

-- Appearance: If the users struggle to discover what’s clickable and what is not, it won’t matter how beautiful your website design is.
-This is why you must use appropriate visual indicators (size, shape, color, shadow, etc.) to highlight the button.
+- Appearance.
+If the users struggle to discover what’s clickable and what is not, the design will be irrelevant.
+That’s why you must use appropriate visual indicators (size, shape, color, shadow, etc.) to highlight the button.
 Never assume that buttons are obvious for the users.

 Is the Main Navigation Menu Efficient?